yuap94/yuap94/experience.md

 - The Center was inaugurated under the mandate of the Ministry of Education of Taiwan to spear ahead.
 - Designing Android-based for the interface of signature cut on the workpiece in real-time
-- Transfer data from machine tools
+- Transferring data from machine tools
 - Hosting foreign dignitaries

 ---